willarliss/GeneralLoss/README.md

 # GeneralLoss

-General framework for minimizing custom loss functions using Scipy's `minimize`.
-Scikit-Learn compatible.
+`CustomLossMinimizer` is a general framework for minimizing custom loss functions using Scipy's `minimize` and is Scikit-Learn compatible.